 In this case, it’s not as simple as soldering both chips to the donor circuit board and expecting it to work, but it’s actually not that much more complicated.
 There’s a simple trick to convert these boards from a single-chip configuration to two chips.

 This PCB is equipped with solder pads (R6, marked in the picture with a red rectangle) that are used to jump the controller’s second “chip enable” signal (since we count from zero, this is CE1) to the opposite side of the board, connecting to the second NAND chip’s CE0.

 Without this jumper, the controller can’t initialize the second memory chip.
 Our single-chip donor drive was manufactured without the jumper, but by soldering a 0 Ohm resistor to R6, we could then transplant the patient drive’s two NANDs to the donor and get a perfect recovery of the broken drive’s data.

-It’s preferable to repair or transplant the memory chips to a working donor whenever possible due to the inherently lower rate of errors than with chip-off recovery, as well as typically faster turnaround time.
-Still, chip-off recovery using professional data recovery tools including PC3000 Flash, Flash Extractor, and Visual NAND Reconstructor (VNR) is always an option when flash drive repair isn’t possible or a suitable donor isn’t available.
+For broken flash drive data recovery it’s preferable to repair or transplant the memory chips to a working donor whenever possible due to the inherently lower rate of errors than with chip-off recovery, as well as typically faster turnaround time.
+Still, advanced chip-off flash drive recovery using professional data recovery tools including PC3000 Flash, Flash Extractor, and Visual NAND Reconstructor (VNR) is always an option when flash drive repair isn’t possible or a suitable donor isn’t available.
 In this case, that wasn’t necessary.